ewilsey/120-work/hw-7/readme.md

 The closer you click to 0,0 the slower the ball moves - creating a thicker more solid line, the further away you click from 0,0 the faster the ball moves - creating a trailing effect.
-You can exploit this feature to alter the painting while having minimum impact on the  direction of the ball.

 What does each line do?